 Ernesto qualified as a doctor of medicine in 1953 and immediately left Argentina to avoid being drafted into the dictator's army.
 He arrived in Mexico in 1956, where he married his first wife; she introduced him to Fidel and Raul Castro, and promptly lost him to a greater passion.
 Guevara trained as a guerrilla under the veteran Colonel Bayo at his school for Cuban revolutionaries, and the ex-students landed in the island in December 1956.
 The "invasion" was a bloody fiasco.
 Twelve men only survived, including Guevara and the Castros, and escaped to the Sierra Maestra; from there, in two short years, the Cuban revolution grew and swept to power.
 Ernesto 'Che' Guevara was the strategist and field commander of this, probably the most successful popular revolution of modern times.
 For six years he worked in the Cuban government.
-Then in April 1965 he disappeared, In October, Fidel Castro published a letter which he said came from Guevara.
-"I have fulfilled the part of my duty which bound me to the revolution in your territory....
-In the new battlefields I shall continue.... the duty to fight imperialism wherever it may be."
-A legend was born, and overnight 'Che' Guevara became the most wanted man in the Western Calibration California: an anti-draft domonistration ap hemisphere. of blows from the function, the northewold for
+Then in April 1965 he disappeared.
+In October, Fidel Castro published a letter which he said came from Guevara.
+"I have fulfilled the part of my duty which bound me to the revolution in your territory.....In the new battlefields I shall continue.....the duty to fight imperialism wherever it may be."
+A legend was born, and overnight 'Che' Guevara became the most wanted man in the Western hemisphere.